psvensson/spincycle/README.md

         # When a user sends a '_create'+<object_type> message, this method gets called to allow or disallow creating of the object
         canUserListTheseObjects: (type, user) =>
           true # same here

+        # gets called, if present, for all objects returned by get or list operations, so that different users can see different
+        # subsets of proeprties of different objects (eg. you only see email on users if you are that user or an admin)
+        filterOutgoing: (toclient, user)=>
+            toclient

     module.exports = AuthenticationManager